dyna-mis/dynaMIS/README.md

 # Acknowledgments
 [Our project "Human-Centered Algorithm Engineering: Graph and Map Visualization"](https://www.ac.tuwien.ac.at/research/humalgo/) is supported by the Austrian Science Fund (FWF) under Grant P31119.
 # Reference
+More details see our paper "An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling"([ARXIV LINK](https://arxiv.org/abs/2002.07611))